Training A New Generation of Classical Actors

 The 2014 Conservatory at Shakespeare & Company is limited to 16 students.
-The program begins September 8 and ends December 14 with the final performance of a selected Shakespeare play (December 12 & 13, 2014).
-This is a total of 13 weeks.
+The program begins September 8 and ends December 14 with the final performance of a selected Shakespeare play (December 12 & 13, 2014)–this year, Romeo and Juliet, co-directed by Tori Rhoades and Jason Asprey.
+The program lasts a total of 13 weeks.

 Tuition for the Conservatory is $9,800.
 Alumni of the Month-Long Intensive or Summer Training Institute receive a 20% discount on tuition ($7,840), and union members receive a 15% discount ($8,330).

 Admission to the Conservatory at Shakespeare & Company is by audition only.
 Applicants should submit a completed application (apply online) and an audition video.
 The video may be in DVD format or a YouTube link and should include two contrasting Shakespeare monologues and a brief personal statement.
 The monologues should be approximately one minute each.
 The personal statement should be about 60 seconds and should consist of a description of why you are interested in participating in The Conservatory.
 Contact the Training Department with any questions.